chriskeaveney/WeatherApp/README.md

 # weatherApp

-Problem 2 - OpenWeather API
+OpenWeather API

-This application displays an interface showing the difference between the temperature in the users current location and a city supplied by the user.
+This application displays an interface showing the difference between the temperature in the users current location and a city supplied by the user (using openWeatherMap public API).
 The project was carried out using SCRUM agile software development techniques in Trello.

 # Requirements